mskcc/facetsAPI/doc/facetsmeta.md

 ### Initializing FacetsMeta

 The initialization function of a FacetsMeta class requires 4 parameters:
 * Data clinical sample file path.
+(Optional)
 * FACETS repository base path.
 * Use "purity" or "hisens" data.
 * A path to store a persistent data file for this object.
 (Optional)

 The **data clinical sample file** is updated daily by the DMP-2022 knowledgebase and can be obtained through their github page.
-Note that not all samples present in the data_clinical_sample.txt file will necessarily be present in a FACETS file repository depending on factors such as change in consent, most recent FACETS update run date, or custom repositories.
+Note that not all samples present in the data_clinical_sample.txt file will necessarily be present in a FACETS file repository depending on factors such as change in consent, most recent FACETS update run date, or custom repositories.  **NOTE: If this parameter is an empty string, then the provided FACETS repository base path will be scanned to produce the set of samples present in the directory.
+This will mean that all samples/fits in the folder will be included in the FacetsMeta object, but clinical metadata from the data_clinical_sample file will not be available, and some downstream functions will be restricted.**

 The **FACETS repository base path** represents the base directory of a FACETS repository file system.
 For example, the main Impact FACETS repository is located on Juno at `/work/ccs/shared/resources/impact/facets/all/`.